-Beneficial bacteria can withstand moderate levels of salinity.
+Beneficial bacteria withstand moderate levels of salinity.
 Hence, you will not harm them by dosing the tank water with low concentrations of aquarium salt.
-However, higher concentrations of aquarium salt can affect the beneficial bacteria and disrupt the natural filtering mechanism of the tank.
+However, higher concentrations of aquarium salt affects the beneficial bacteria and disrupt the natural filtering mechanism of the tank.

 Let’s talk more about the beneficial bacteria and aquarium salt.